CrispDyt/Numerical-Integration-Package-/Matlab/readme.md

+# Description:
-# Use compute_chebyshev_nodes.m to compute the nodes for quadrature
+## Use compute_chebyshev_nodes.m to compute the nodes for quadrature
-# Use compute_chebyshev_weights.m to compute the weights for quadrature
+## Use compute_chebyshev_weights.m to compute the weights for quadrature